Xiong Yan (dissident): Dissident

-Growing up in Hunan, he moved to Beijing to pursue graduate level studies in law at Peking University.
+Growing up in Hunan, Xiong moved to Beijing to pursue graduate level studies in law at Peking University.
 He was a probationary member of the Chinese Communist Party.
 While at Peking University, he was a member of Caodi Salon, which Liu Gang had organized.

-Yan was a student leader during the 1989 Tiananmen Square protests and massacre.
+Xiong was a student leader during the 1989 Tiananmen Square protests and massacre.
 At one point, he called himself "general commander".
 After the military crackdown and massacre at Tiananmen Square, he was placed on China's most wanted list.
 Captured in late June 1989 at Datong, he was returned to Beijing under armed guard of hundreds of soldiers.
 Afterwards, he was detained for 19 months at maximum security Qincheng Prison without being charged with a crime.

 After his release, Yan's academic credentials were stripped from him, and he was unable to obtain identification.
 During this period he converted to Christianity.
 He fled mainland China in May 1992.
 After being granted political asylum he moved to the United States in June 1992, initially moving to the Los Angeles area.
 He remains a fugitive of the People's Republic of China.

 After leaving China

-Moving to Boston, he studied English at Harvard University and was accepted into its divinity school but declined its admission.
+Moving to Boston, Xiong studied English at Harvard University and was accepted into its divinity school but declined its admission.
 He later attended Gordon–Conwell Theological Seminary; eventually he earned a D.Min. degree from the same seminary in 2009.
 He is active in the overseas China democracy movement.
 In 2009, he made a trip to Hong Kong to attend a candlelight vigil on the June 4 anniversary of the Tiananmen crackdown.
 It was estimated that 150,000 people attended the vigil.
-This was the first time, within a 17-year time span, for Yan to return to China since 1992.
+This was the first time, within a 17-year time span, for Xiong to return to China since 1992.

 In 2010, Chai Ling and he were panel members at a discussion on China's One-child policy held at Rayburn House Office Building.

-In 2015, after receiving word that his mother's health was failing, Yan appealed to mainland China to be allowed to return to see her before she dies; he was detained when trying to cross into China from Hong Kong, and was unable to see her before she died.
-In 2017, when a United Kingdom diplomatic cable was declassified, which estimated that about 10,000 civilians were killed, Xiong agreed with the account.
+In 2015, after receiving word that his mother's health was failing, Xiong appealed to mainland China to be allowed to return to see her before she dies.
+He was detained when trying to cross into China from Hong Kong, and was unable to see her before she died.
+In 2017 Xiong agreed with the account of a declassified United Kingdom diplomatic cable, which estimated about 10,000 civilians were killed in the 1989 massacre.

 Xiong Yan was listed as a member of the preparatory committee of the Wang Dan's June 4 Memorial Museum.
 On 4 February, he published a statement protesting against the inclusion of his name in the committee.
 On 16 February, Xiong Yan participated in an event organized by an overseas Chinese group against the June 4th Memorial Museum.